noawe-boi/NoahsObsidianSync/Physics Grade 11 IA3.md

 ![[Pasted image 20240728172202.png]]
 Figure 2

-Figure 2 plots the frequency distribution of single strand lengths against the percentage abundance in both exposed, and SHAM test subjects.
+Figure 2 plots the frequency distribution of single strand lengths against the percentage abundance in both EMF exposed, and SHAM rats.

 ### Source 3